 But it still seems to me that the low pay for babysitters is a legitimate part of a troubling tradition in our country: underpaying our teachers and child-care workers, while hedge fund managers and sports stars and advertisers and politicians are rich beyond most people’s imagining.
 Our treatment of the people who care for our children is a telling indication of our country’s true priorities.

-Even as I write this essay, I’m afraid that I’ll desperately want to eat my words as soon as my husband and I decide to reproduce.
-A trustworthy teenager willing to watch our tot for a pittance will probably seem like the salvation of our marriage, sanity and bank account all at once.
+Even as I write this essay, I’m afraid that I’ll desperately want to eat my words if I ever reproduce.
+A trustworthy teenager willing to watch my tot for a pittance will probably seem like the salvation of my sanity and bank account all at once.
 So maybe I’ll wish I’d never written this, once I can actually relate to what it’s like to try to plan a night out when you have a young family.

-But I still hope that when it comes time for me to hand my baby over to a high-schooler, I can pay her a rate that will signify how much I value the work she’s doing, and how important it is that she stay alert.
+But I still hope that if I ever hand my baby over to a high-schooler, I can pay her a rate that will signify how much I value the work she’s doing, and how important it is that she stay alert.

 Parents, what is your experience?
 Babysitters, does what I say ring true?